zachgoldy/R-Shiny/PieChartGenerator/readme.md

 Hello!
-This is a readme, for my pie chart generator.
+This is a readme for my plotly pie chart generator.

 This was made for a huge file consisting of factor columns and quantitative columns.
 This will make a pie chart for any choice of factor variables.
 You just need to input the names of those factors in ui.r (line 18)